About

 2017-2019

-A clinical psychologist with Cyrenians in Bathgate.
+Clinical psychologist with Cyrenians in West Lothian.

 2019 to present

-A clinical psychologist in private practise.
+Clinical psychologist in private practise.

 My specialism: helping by example